About this Blog

 The World of Personal Stereo Hi-End Heads

 Tape heads are the main sound element in every tape deck or portable stereo.
-The head has to have the capability of reproducing a wide range of frequency response in the sound spectrum.
-Then it is up to the amplifier to translate and reproduce the quality of the sound.
+The head has to have the capability of reproducing a wide range of frequency responses in the sound spectrum.
+It is then up to the amplifier to translate and replicate the sound quality.
 A high-quality head needs to be durable enough to last a long lifespan of use.

-AKAI had their own special version of Ferrite heads which they called glass and crystal Ferrite.
-The housing of these heads was made out of glass, but they had Ferrite cores laminated into them.
+AKAI had special ferrite heads.
+They called these "glass" and "crystal" ferrite heads.
+Meaning, the housing of these heads was made out of glass, but they had ferrite cores laminated into them, making them highly durable.

 ~~~~~~~~~~